glygen-glycan-data/PyGly/smw/glycandata/export/README.md

 - Xxx represents any monosaccharide not otherwise captured by an IUPAC symbol.
 - X represents any (floating) substituent not otherwise captured by an IUPAC symbol.
 - \* represents the total number of monosaccharides
+- \+aldi monosaccharides (e.g. Glc+aldi) are reported, but also as their components.
+- Substituents S, P, Me are split from their residues and counted separately.
+- Other floating substituents are counted as X
+- Non-floating substituents are left attached to their residue, resulting in Xxx (except for GlcNAc, etc.)

 ### Fields
 - accession	- GlyTouCan accession